Throttled Identity Protocol

 Threshold Identity Generation

 The mission of TIP network is to let people truly own their coins by only remembering a 6-digit PIN, so they should not have the duty to store identity, ephemeral or nonce.
-They is capable of achieving this goal through the threshold identity generation process with the help from the trusted account manager.
+They are capable of achieving this goal through the threshold identity generation process with the help from the trusted account manager.

 - User chooses a very slow hash function Hs, e.g. argon2id, and generates the identity I = Hs(PIN || Si).